A Job Talk with Recent College Grads

 Clean up your social footprint

-Be sure to spend time searching your name and online presence.
+Be sure to spend time searching your name and online presence to see what your digital footprint says about you.
 Are there public social media photos you meant to lock down?
 Are there old profiles that need to be deleted?
 Doing this early in the job search enables web crawlers to update search engines before you get into the thick of a job search.

 Create a LinkedIn profile.
 Make sure you continue building your story as an addendum to your resume.
-Take advantage of the large character count on LinkedIn which enables you to give a deeper description of your volunteer activities, coursework, awards and class projects.
+Take advantage of the large character count on LinkedIn which enables a deeper description of your volunteer activities, coursework, awards, and class projects.